Broad Peak Overview (8,047 m)

 History & First Ascent

 First climbed on June 9, 1957, by the Austrian team: Fritz Wintersteller, Marcus Schmuck, Kurt Diemberger, and Hermann Buhl.
 The first attempt was on May 29.
-Modern climbers now ascend via the snow face to Camp II (6,400 m) and Camp III (7,400 m).
+Modern climbers now ascend via the snow face to Camp II (6,400 m) and Camp III (7,400 m) in their broad peak expedition.

 Expedition Difficulty